 In this case, it would be best for you to seek the help of a qualified and licensed professional installer who is capable of adhering to the local plumbing, electrical, gas, and venting codes.
 That way, you will not end up dealing with an improperly and unprofessionally installed water heater.

 How to turn on a water heater in RV?

 Turning on your RV’s water heater actually involves simple steps.
 In most cases, it involves checking the bypass valve of the unit first, opening it up, and then allowing water to flow to the primary tank.
 The next thing you have to do is to connect your RV to a water outlet, which is close to it.

 With the help of the onboard pump, you can begin pumping water.
 This is also the perfect time for you to turn the hot water tap on.
 Once turned on, you can expect water to start flowing through the heating tank’s lines.
 Make sure to let it fill the line so the water heater will be ready to go.

 Shopping for the best RV tankless water heater will not be that overwhelming if you have an idea of what you should look for.
 Ensure that you go for one, which is highly durable, too.

 It should be constructed out of premium quality and rust-resistant materials to ensure that the water stays fresh and uncontaminated.
 The best choice for you is also that which can serve its purpose for the long term even with the least maintenance.

 We would like to thank you for reading this article.
-Find out more about how to choose the best RV water pumps, best RV water hoses, best RV water softeners and best RV water pressure regulators with our reviews and ratings.
-Furthermore, please take a look at the best RV water filters and best RV shower heads, to choose the best one for your RV freshwater systems.
+Find out more about how to choose the most popular RV water pumps, RV water hoses, RV water softeners and RV water pressure regulators with our reviews and ratings.
+Furthermore, please take a look at the top-rated RV water filters and RV shower heads, to choose the best one for your RV freshwater systems.